Reentrant localization in a quasiperiodic chain with correlated hopping sequences: Introduction

 \section{Introduction}

-The phenomenon of localization has been a cornerstone of condensed matter physics since Anderson's seminal work in $1958$~\cite{anderson1958absence,lee1985disordered,abrahams201050,evers2008anderson}.
+The phenomenon of localization has been central to condensed matter physics since Anderson's demonstration of the absence of diffusion in random lattices~\cite{anderson1958absence}, with subsequent works reviewing disordered electronic systems~\cite{lee1985disordered}, tracing its historical development~\cite{abrahams201050}, and detailing the theory of Anderson transitions~\cite{evers2008anderson}.
 It describes the quantum confinement of particles, such as electrons or photons, arising from the destructive interference of wave functions in disordered media.
 In contrast to periodic systems, where Bloch waves represent extended eigenstates, disordered systems can give rise to exponentially localized states.
 According to the scaling theory of localization~\cite{abrahams1979scaling}, all single-particle states in one and two dimensions become localized even under infinitesimally weak uncorrelated disorder.
-However, in three-dimensional systems, a mobility edge can emerge, separating localized from extended states, enabling a disorder-driven metal-insulator transition~\cite{mott1987mobility,whitney2014most,yamamoto2017thermoelectricity,chiaracane2020quasiperiodic}.
+However, in three-dimensional systems, a mobility edge can emerge, separating localized from extended states~\cite{mott1987mobility}.
+This enables a disorder-driven metal-insulator transition.
+Such behavior has been studied in quantum thermoelectrics~\cite{whitney2014most,yamamoto2017thermoelectricity} and in quasiperiodic heat engines~\cite{chiaracane2020quasiperiodic}.
 These effects are not limited to electronic systems but have been observed in photonic and ultra-cold atomic systems as well~\cite{segev2013anderson,b-shapiro}.